 Collection, use and disclosure of personal health information

 We collect, use and disclose personal health information only as is reasonably necessary to provide services to our clients.
-For example, we collect information about a client’s health history, including their family history, physical condition and function and social situation so that we can refer them to the appropriate professional, assess their physical or mental health needs, develop recommendations for treatment, and provide mental or physical health services chosen by the client.
+We collect and use information about a client’s health history, including their family history, physical condition and function and social situation so that we can refer them to the appropriate professional, assess their physical or mental health needs, develop recommendations for treatment, and provide mental or physical health services chosen by the client.
 We also collect and use personal health information for other related purposes, such as contacting clients, scheduling appointments and processing payment for services.

-In almost all circumstances personal health information is collected, used or disclosed only with the informed, express consent of clients.
-It would be rare for us to collect, use or disclose personal information without a client’s express consent, but this might occur in the following cases:
+In almost all circumstances personal health information is collected, used and/or disclosed only with the informed express consent of clients or substitution decision-makers.
+Only in rare cases do we collect, use or disclose personal information without your express consent, which could include the following:

 - If you are in danger of seriously hurting yourself

 - If there is a danger that you will hurt someone else

 - Child protection: This applies to any child who is, or appears to be, under the age of 16 years.
 It also applies to children already under a child protection order who are 16 and 17 years old.

 - If we have reasonable grounds to suspect a child is in need of protection, in other words, has been, is or is in danger of physical, sexual, emotional or mental abuse or neglect, we will have to inform the appropriate authorities.

 - If a known sexual perpetrator is in close contact with a child, we are required to report this individual to the appropriate authorities.